iambrainstorming/opinionated_observer/src/observation/print-media-vs-mainstream-tv-media.md

 Moreover, mainstream TV media comes with minimal TV package options, and users cannot unsubscribe news channels to save a substantial amount of money.
 This has led to a situation where people are forced to consume news from TV channels that may not provide authentic and unbiased information.

+## How can we tackle mainstream media?

+The [Supreme Court stated](https://www.indiatoday.in/law-today/story/supreme-court-on-pleas-regulate-tv-news-channels-media-tribunal-2418224-2023-08-08), "Don't watch if you don't like: Supreme Court on pleas to regulate TV news channels."
+However, the government is forcing us to pay for these channels through the minimum TV package.
+To address this issue, TV news channels should be excluded from the minimum package, allowing users to choose which channels they pay for.
+Why should we pay for propaganda channels?
+A similar Public Interest Litigation (PIL) should be submitted before the court to advocate for this change.

 ## Conclusion